tboie/universal_mechanics/README.md

 Does empty space know how to curve?

+### Quantum Gravity

+Opposite of gravity?

+Dispersal of information over time?

 ### Smallest Resolution Evidence

 Smallest layout possible to model the largest and most common pattern of objects?